joesaby/atlantec-ai-2025/src/content/docs/devel-phases/phase1-setup.md

 ## Objective

-Set up the foundation for the Irish gardening assistant by integrating with Irish-specific data sources like Teagasc soil data and Met.ie weather information.
+Set up the foundation for Bloom by integrating with Irish-specific data sources like Teagasc soil data and Met.ie weather information.

 ## Steps